Grant & Funding Resource Guide

 In/Sight combines the Foundation Center’s rich data on grantmakers and their grants with Google maps to tell the story of philanthropy.
 Choosing from a wide range of customization options, users can quickly create maps that reveal patterns of giving and funding relationships as never before.
 Plus, users can overlay grant data with their choice of over 150 demographic, socio-economic, and other data sets to create compelling visual portraits showing where philanthropy has made an impact and where opportunities exist to fill critical needs" (excerpted from the About Us page on the In/Sight web site).

-The Taylor University subscription to Foundation Center's Funding Information Network resources requires that a Librarian log you on to the online tools.
+The Taylor University subscription to the Foundation Center's Funding Information Network resources requires that a Librarian log you on to the online tools.
 In addition, we can provide only 4 simultaneous users for each database.
 Access is limited to the Zondervan Library building.
 See a Librarian for help.

 Funding Opportunities from the Office of Sponsored Programs